sldragon1234/convo_starter/README.md

 # convo_starter

 # Purpose
-A tool to provide a conversation a direction, when it seems to die off or you get to that awkward silence.
+A tool to help start a conversation by providing direction, if you get to than awkward silence.

 # Requirements
 Deck of Playing Cards